Online/Virtual Volunteer Opportunities for High School Students

 4) Archive Historical Documents

 Fans of history may be interested in becoming citizen archivists for a non-profit organization such as the National Archives in Washington, D.C.
-Would you enjoy transcribing speeches made by Franklin Roosevelt, case histories made by the Tennessee Valley Authority during the Great Depression, or cataloguing Purple Hearts awarded between 1942-1963?
+Would you enjoy transcribing speeches made by Franklin Roosevelt?
+Or, perhaps case histories made by the Tennessee Valley Authority during the Great Depression?
+Or, would you derive pleasure from cataloguing Purple Hearts awarded between 1942-1963?
 All of these tasks are awaiting the help of virtual volunteers right now.
 The Smithsonian also engages citizen scholars in tasks such as transcribing diaries of prominent Americans or joining the Wikipedia Volunteer Program’s efforts to strengthen the website’s offerings on Smithsonian-relevant content.

 5) Volunteer for a Political Campaign

-Surveys indicate that more than one-quarter of young people are interested in volunteering as part of a political campaign.
-With 2020 being an election year, there are countless local, state, and national races already well underway.
-Given the uncertainty of in-person campaigning and even in-person voting, there is a more of a need than ever before for virtual volunteers.
-If politics are of interest, or even championing a particular cause is more up your alley, you should absolutely consider civic engagement as an activity.
-You can always contact the political campaign of your choice via email, phone, or social media, but there are also a number of a quality resources for those who don’t quite know where to start.
-One such site is YSA.org which offers 10 resources to help teens get involved in the 2020 election while staying safe and heathy.
+With 2022 being an election year, there are countless local and state races already well underway.
+If politics or championing a particular cause is up your alley, you should absolutely consider civic engagement as an activity.
+You can always contact the political campaign of your choice via email, phone, or social media.
+Additionally, there are also a number of quality resources for those who don’t quite know where to start.
+One such organization is Rock the Vote.

-For all Americans, including teenagers, the coronavirus has taken a toll on our collective mental health.
-Young people are reporting anxiety, depression, loneliness, and feelings of isolation in record numbers and—as a double whammy—positive therapeutic outlets are more challenging to access than ever before.
-Becoming a virtual volunteer may not be the exact summer 2020 that you were dreaming about, but it will almost certainly help return some sense of agency and purpose amidst this backdrop of uncertainty and tragedy.
-All we can encourage our teenage children to do right now is to follow the words of Teddy Roosevelt to “Do the best you can, with what you have, where you are.”
+In 2022, young people are reporting anxiety, depression, loneliness, and feelings of isolation in record numbers.
+As a double-whammy, positive therapeutic outlets are more challenging to access than ever before.
+Becoming a virtual volunteer may help return some sense of agency and purpose to your life.
+All we can do right now is to follow the words of Teddy Roosevelt to “Do the best you can, with what you have, where you are”.
 Online volunteer work may prove to be exactly that.